ektrah/nsec/docs/howto/generate-nonces.md

 # How to: Generate Nonces

-For the security of the AEAD algorithms included with NSec, it is critical that nonces are constructed in a way that the same nonce is never used more than once to encrypt data with the same key.
+For the security of the AEAD algorithms in NSec, it is critical that nonces are constructed in a way that the same nonce is never used more than once to encrypt data with the same key.

-This is a hard problem if an application cannot keep track of nonces it has already generated, or if an application is spread across multiple machines that use the same key, or if more than one party in a group wants to encrypt data with the same key.

-Security protocols generally all generate nonces in their own way, which is why NSec doesn't provide a general, easy-to-use solution.
-This "how to" shows how to implement two specific solutions with NSec:
+Security protocols generally need nonces generated in their own way, which is why NSec doesn't provide a general, easy-to-use solution.
+This "how to" shows how two specific solutions can be implemented with NSec:

 * [[TLS 1.2-style Nonces|How to: Generate Nonces#TLS 1.2-style Nonces]]
 * [[TLS 1.3-style Nonces|How to: Generate Nonces#TLS 1.3-style Nonces]]